Jackfruit 'Rajang'

 Grafted

-- Prune only in the warmer months - remove dead wood, and control the height of the tree, preferably to 3-5m.
+- Remove dead wood, and control the height of the tree, preferably to 3-5m.

 - Jackfruit trees like consistently moist soil year-round - water whenever the soil begins to dry out.